Managed Bare Metal Essentials Service Level Agreement

 Service Credits

-Service Credits are calculated as a percentage of the total Fees paid by the Customer (excluding one-time payments) for the individual OVHcloud Service for the calendar month in which the Unavailability occurred in accordance with the schedule below.
+Service Credits are calculated as a percentage of the total Fees paid by the Customer (excluding one-time payments) for the individual Service for the calendar month in which the Unavailability occurred in accordance with the schedule below.

 Host Server